 Whether it was the supremacy of that West Indies side or the underdog tag laid against India, the final was considered a formality with odds heavily in favor of Clive Lloyd’s team winning their third title.

-India lost the toss on a green track and were put into bat first.
-Kapil turned away gulping the disappointment of losing the toss while Lloyd chuckled with the prospect of his bowling attack comprising Andy Roberts, Joel Garner, Michael Holding and Malcolm Marshall making the first use of grass cover.
+India lost the toss on a green track and were put in to bat first.
+Kapil turned away gulping the disappointment of losing the toss while Lloyd chuckled with the prospect of his bowling attack comprising Andy Roberts, Joel Garner, Michael Holding and Malcolm Marshall making the first use of the grass cover.

 To Kapil’s fear, the Indian innings never took off.
 Gavaskar was the first man out for 2.
 Srikkanth, whose initial plans would have had him in the US by now, was the highest contributor to the innings scoring 38.
 There were no heroics from Kapil this time who played one shot too many trying to up the ante against the spinners.
 He ended up giving catching practice to the long-on fielder for 15.